sshaheen/asteroid-game/README.md

 # Asteroids

-This is an Asteroid game I developed while learning using the boot.dev course!
+This is an Asteroids game I developed while learning Python using the boot.dev course!